Exception0x0194/Material-Symbols-LaTeX/README.md

 ![Showcase of symbols](docs/showcase.jpg)

-Check [introduction.pdf](/docs/introduction.pdf) for more documentations and usage examples.
+**Check [introduction.pdf](/docs/introduction.pdf) for more documentations, usage examples, and full list of available symbols.**

-This LaTeX package enables the easy integration of [Google's Material Symbols](https://fonts.google.com/icons) into LaTeX documents, supporting XeLaTeX and LuaLaTeX.
+This LaTeX package enables the easy integration of [Google's Material Symbols](https://fonts.google.com/icons) into LaTeX documents, supporting `XeLaTeX` and `LuaLaTeX`.
 It provides access to a wide range of icons in various styles, enhancing the visual appeal of documents.

 ## Prerequisites